Extended-Thunder/send-later/index.md

 ### Method 1

-1. In Thunderbird, open the add-ons dialog with the `Tools \> Add-ons` menu-bar command or `Add-ons` from the three-lines menu in the upper right corner of the main Thunderbird window.
+1. In Thunderbird, open the extension manager with the `Tools \> Add-ons` menu-bar command or `Add-ons` from the three-lines menu in the upper right corner of the main Thunderbird window.
 2. Enter "Send Later" in the search box and hit Enter.
 3. Find the "Send Later" add-on in the search results and click the "Add to Thunderbird" button.
+Click "OK" when prompted.
 4. Recommended: restart Thunderbird when it's done installing.

 ### Method 2 (use only if Method 1 doesn't work)